What is a Nurse Case Manager and Can They Be Trusted?

 The insurance company hires nurse case managers to limit the medical treatment your receive, interfering with the doctor-patient relationship, pushing your doctor to get you back to work before you are ready, and limiting medical or diagnostic tests, such as MRIs, that the insurance company will have to pay for.

-If you have a serious work accident and have a nurse case manager, give us a call at (202) 393-3200 we will help you as best as we can.
+If you have a serious work accident and have a nurse case manager, give us a call at (202) 393-3200 we will give you some free information and guidance on how to take charge of your case again after being bullied by an aggressive nurse case manager.